MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   Auditability is an important aspect for AI workloads.
 The data store should maintain audit trails that can track data access, ensure privacy, and understand data origins.

-  A data dictionary feature lets you manage metadata, data types, purposes, and lineage.
+  Use a data dictionary feature to you manage metadata, data types, purposes, and lineage.
 This feature is especially important when data is ingested from multiple sources.

 - **Do you plan to conduct training with production data?**

   There are two approaches to deployments, model deployment and code deployment.
 In model deployment, production data is used in development, which requires stringent security measures.
 In code deployment, the model doesn't see production data until it's in production.
-Although code deployment simplifies security concerns in the development environment, it can add to compute costs.
+Although code deployment simplifies security concerns in the development environment, it can increase compute costs.
 Whichever approach you choose, your data platform should support separate environments for development and production.

 - **Are you prioritizing convenience features over key functional features?**

   When you choose a data platform for AI or machine learning, don't rely just on its notebook capabilities.
 Although notebooks are useful for exploratory data analysis, they shouldn't be the deciding factor.
 Compute resources for notebooks are typically outside the scope of the aggregation data store.
-They're usually integrated with other resources, such as in Azure Machine Learning.
+They're usually integrated with other resources, such as Azure Machine Learning.

 ### Nonfunctional requirements

 - **How much data do you expect to store?**

   AI workloads generate a lot of data.
-Volume can increase significantly due to multiple versions and added metadata.
+Volume can increase significantly because of multiple versions and extra metadata.

   Scalability for storage and throughput is important.
 The data platform must efficiently consume data from the ingestion pipeline while it handles data volume, manages concurrent writes, and ensures individual write performance without degradation.
 Those criteria also apply to the processing pipeline that reads, processes, and even writes back to the store.